bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Alas, times have changed 🙁

-Cybercriminals have realised that compromising dependencies is a great way to get backdoors into otherwise well secured systems.
+Cybercriminals have realised that compromising dependencies is a great way to get backdoors into otherwise well-secured systems.
 This is referred to as a *software supply chain attack*, and it means that there are real dangers lurking in the NPM repository.

 Here are just some of the ways in which attackers are abusing NPM: